 This guide provides resources for the four-part practicum experience of Chamberlain’s DNP curriculum.
-Here, you will find links to resources for: the Institutional Review Board page and key IRB materials, a MyEvaluations guide, practicum application, eBooks, and more.
+Here, you will find links to recommended resources, including the Institutional Review Board page, research and writing eBooks, related library guides, and more.

 The library's search tools work differently than other search engines you might be used to, like Google.